joinpursuit/8-0-react-networking-lab/README.md

 1. Open up the repository in VSCode.
 Follow the instructions below to complete the Lab.

+Your instructor set up the following [API](https://github.com/joinpursuit/resource-veterinarian-api) and give you the URL where to send your requests.

 ### Tests

 To run the tests, you can run the following command from the command line.
 You will need to be in the root directory of your local directory.